mcanabrava/hbd-msg-generator/README.md

 ![bob](images/BobRequest.png)

-If any of this values is not specified, defaults will be used to fill out the missing details, as in this empty JSON string example that defaults to a poem for a work colleague named John.
+If any of these values are not specified, defaults will be used to fill out the missing details, as in this empty JSON string example that defaults to a poem for a work colleague named John.

 ![john](images/JohnRequest.png)

-Finally, it is possible to use the GET method to retrieve previous generated HBD messages.
-This might be useful in case the user generated multiple messages in a row and wants to go back to a previous generated version, for example.
+Finally, it is possible to use the GET method to retrieve previously generated HBD messages.
+This might be useful in case the user generates multiple messages in a row and wants to go back to a previously generated version, for example.

 ![GetPreview](images/GetPreview.png)

 ## Next steps

-The goal of this project was simply to try out ChatGPT API, but I decided to list a suggestion of next steps for those who want to build on the code I have already created or to my future self:
+The goal of this project was simply to try out ChatGPT API, but I decided to list a suggestion of the next steps for those who want to build on the code I have already created or for my future self:

 1. Improve validation and error handling
 2. Data persistence